toland/erlbox/README.txt

 == REQUIREMENTS

+If you want to use the doc task and you are using Faxien, you must install the `edoc` and `syntax_tools` applications (`faxien ia <appname>`).

-You need the following gems to run the client.
+You need the following gems to use the tasks.

 * rake >= 0.83 (seriously, when is rake gonna hit 1.0?)